IBM/charts/stable/ibm-netcool-probe-dev/README.md

 kubectl get configmaps monitoring-prometheus-alertmanager --namespace=kube-system -o yaml > alertmanager.yaml
 ```

 6. Edit the `alertmanager.yaml` file and add a new webhook receiver configuration.
 Sample configmap configuration is shown below.
+Use the full webhook URL from step 2 above in the `url` parameter.

 ```bash
 $ cat alertmanager.yaml